Three Popular Ways of Getting From Prague to Vienna

 Not an automatic first choice for many people but believe me it works out to be very cost effective, relaxing and quick.
 There are different coach providers that will offer the Prague to Vienna trip but I prefer Student Agency.
 They use the new long distance “RegioJet” coaches which are the highest standard you can get on a bus route and include leather seats, on-screen film (English/Czech Audio), wifi (domestic trip), hot and cold drinks, papers etc and a stewardess if you need further help.
 Simply click on the Student Agency Bus Timetable link, select the “Prague to Vienna” section for times, prices and availability to be displayed.
 You can pay by card in advance or go to the Student Agency booths at the Florenc Bus Terminal (UAN Florenc).

-Your choice here will be whether to travel by day or by night.
-During the day there is a regular Euro City train service from the Main Train Station which takes four and a half hours.
-If you choose to travel from Prague to Vienna at night then that’s closer to seven hours.
-Can be a bit tricky to book sleeper berths online so you may find it easier to make your onward train reservation and then sort out the berth details when you get here depending on what arrangements you need (Rail pass holders may need to pay a small charge etc).
+Your choice here will be whether to travel by day or by night but if you can try and aim for the Westbahnhof station in Vienna.
+During the day there is a regular Euro City train service from the Prague Main Train Station which takes four and a half hours.
+If you choose to travel from Prague to Vienna at night then that’s closer to seven hours and you arrive in Vienna really early so can be tricky if you have luggage etc. Can be a bit tricky to book sleeper berths online so you may find it easier to make your onward train reservation and then sort out the berth details when you get here depending on what arrangements you need (Rail pass holders may need to pay a small charge etc).
 Either way, consider the EUrail “select pass” if you think you’ll be spending time on trains in this part of Europe as the 2-country or 3-country passes might be worth it for you.